 The People then stand and join the Choir in the singing of the Office Hymn.

 The Choir then sings the Magnificat.
 The Magnificat is the Song of Mary from Luke 1:46-55.

 Because composers have been writing music for the Magnificat and Nunc dimittis centuries, the possibilities of music for Evensong are vast.
 Since the 1500s, many composers have written settings of both of these canticles specifically for the service of Evensong.

-We sing the traditional language of these canticles (“My soul doth magnify the Lord”) to be at all pretentious; we do it because in doing so we partake in an unbroken musical tradition going back to the earliest days of this service.
+We sing the traditional language of these canticles (“My soul doth magnify the Lord”) not to be at all pretentious, but rather because in doing so we partake in an unbroken musical tradition going back to the earliest days of this service.
 These are the words that have been set to music for the service of Evensong since the time of composers like Thomas Tallis (1505–1585) and William Byrd (c.
 1540–1623).